 Just remember, SC is considered by many to be the home of Southern Hospitality.
 And while they’re very startup-friendly and their regulatory environment isn’t as complex as the system of branches in a giant Angel Oak at St. Johns, there’ll be some hoops to jump through.
-Incorporation providers often handle sourcing all the paperwork and some offer far less expensive legal coaching/counseling in their packages.
+Just be sure to do your homework and understand what the state expects you to adhere to.

 Take Action: If you’re doing this on your own be sure to bookmark the South Carolina Dept. of Revenue’s MyDORWAY system.
 Also, bookmark their free online PDF that fills you in on their Business Tax Credits.

 Most natives in this state were taught their manners before they learned to walk, so in general whether you set up shop in the bigger cities like Columbia or smaller coastal gems like Ridgeland, you’ll love it.
 Some of the most cherishes cities (in part because of lower costs of living) are Seven Oaks, Mauldin and Five Forks.
-What a fun decision to have to make.
+What a great decision to have to make when choosing a business location.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.